pete2fiddy/tx2-flash/README.md

 - [X] Go to Settings --> Ports --> USB, ensure `Enable USB Controller` is under `USB 3.0 (xHCI) Controller`

 Last, load the image that you just downloaded and spin up an VM.
+Changes to storage in the VM won't affect actual OS storage, so allow the overwriting of data when prompted during install.

 #### 1.3 Download NVIDIA JetPack